-The Nullness Checker also checks the correctness, and correct use, of rawness annotations for checking initialization (see Section 3.8.9) and of map key annotations (see Chapter 4, page 52).
+The Nullness Checker also checks the correctness, and correct use, of initialization (see Section 3.8) and of map key annotations (see Chapter 4, page 47).

 The checker performs additional checks if certain -Alint command-line options are provided.
 (See Section 27.6 for more details about the -Alint command-line option.)